DevEdXYZ/LoRa-Tracking/README.md

 # LoRa-Tracking
-## Tracking Systemto be able to track a wearer and relay positional data over LoRa to a basestation where it is visualised.
+## Tracking System to be able to track a wearer and relay positional data over LoRa to a basestation where it is visualised.

 ### using: using a feather-rp2040-rfm95, adafruit-ultimate-gps, adafruit-BNO085 9-dof IMU.